 Q: What is the difference between Docker and a virtual machine?

 Virtual machines (VMs) virtualize (or remove the need to directly manage) server hardware while containers virtualize the operating system of a server.
 Docker is an operating system (or runtime) for containers.
 The Docker Engine is installed on each server you want to run containers on and provides a simple set of commands you can use to build, start, or stop containers.

 Run Docker on AWS

 AWS provides support for both Docker open-source and commercial solutions.
 There are a number of ways to run containers on AWS, including Amazon Elastic Container Service (ECS) is a highly scalable, high performance container management service.
+Customers can easily deploy their containerized applications from their local Docker environment straight to Amazon ECS.
 AWS Fargate is a technology for Amazon ECS that lets you run containers in production without deploying or managing infrastructure.
 Amazon Elastic Container Service for Kubernetes (EKS) makes it easy for you to run Kubernetes on AWS.
 AWS Fargate is technology for Amazon ECS that lets you run containers without provisioning or managing servers.
 Amazon Elastic Container Registry (ECR) is a highly available and secure private container repository that makes it easy to store and manage your Docker container images, encrypting and compressing images at rest so they are fast to pull and secure.
 AWS Batch lets you run highly-scalable batch processing workloads using Docker containers.